AlexandreChefProj/chatapp-python/README.md

 # DEVOPS FALL 2024 PROJECT featuring Alexandre Fenayrou and Nicolas Thorrez
 In this report, we will go over all the features of our app and how to deploy it and such.
-First let's check how much of the work we've done!
 ## 1: The app
 ### What does it do?
 Our app is a chat app.
 As simple as it may seem, we created an app that lets a user chat in real time in a global chat-room with other users.